 ‘Yes.
 The forensic report was delivered to one Sergeant Luke.’

-‘Who are in his circle of friends?’
+‘Who is in his circle of friends?’
 Lindsey asked.

 ‘We have Sergeant Hunters, Master Chief Odessa, Major Wright, and Sergeant Price.’